Base11Studios/base11site/_posts/2023-03-23-pretty-swiftui-line-charts.md

 }
 ```

-Without any extra setup, we'll get a chart that looks like this.
+We'll get a chart that looks like this without any extra setup.

 ![basic line chart with 2 lines](/images/swift-charts/line-chart-3a.png)